S4NKALP/DevTools/README.md

 - `--author, -a NAME` Name of the author/copyright holder
 - `--year, -y YEAR` Year for the copyright notice (defaults to current year)
 - `--output, -o FILE` Output file path (default: LICENSE)
+- `--multi, -m` Generate multiple licenses in one run

 Example: